elodieriou/holbertonschool-web_react/0x05-React_inline_styling/README.md

 #### 4. Animation

 Let’s create an animation that we can display when the user hovers on the Notifications menu or when there is a new notification.

-In task_4/dashboard/Notifications/Notifications.js:
+**In task_4/dashboard/Notifications/Notifications.js**:

 - Create one object containing the CSS frames to make the opacity change from 0.5 to 1
 - Create one object containing the CSS frames to make the element bounce.
 You can play with translateY and alternate from 0px to -5px and 5px